fgolemo/course-2018-networks/1-setting-up-simple-local-net.md

 - **(J)** What is the role of the keyword 'auto'?
 For this you can consult the manual: man interfaces.

 This file is interpreted at boot time, or when you call the script `/etc/init.d/networking restart`.
 Use the second method to interpret this file and verify that it has been taken into account.
-Reboot the virtual machine with the command reboot.
+Reboot the virtual machine with the command `reboot`.
 Check your configuration again.

 ## Using the /etc/hostname file